dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/SnowPlow-Tracker-Protocol.md

 | 3.9| [Custom structured event](#event)| `se`                   |
 | 3.10| [Custom unstructured event](#event)| `ue`               |

-We are working to make the data model for each of the above events richer, and expand the 'SnowPlow event library' to support a wider selection of events that businesses running SnowPlow wish to track.
+We are working to make the data model for each of the above events richer, and expand the 'Snowplow event library' to support a wider selection of events that businesses running Snowplow wish to track.

-In each case, we use the `&e` parameter to indicate the type of event that is being tracked by SnowPlow to the value indicated in the above table
+In each case, we use the `&e` parameter to indicate the type of event that is being tracked by Snowplow to the value indicated in the above table

 <a name="pageview" />
 #### 3.1 Pageview tracking